 See this image if you need a visual guide.
 I use Trick 1 as it’s easy to do, but both tricks work beautifully.
 Since pound cakes are supposed to crack, it’s nice to know how to control the cracking so you get the best-looking pound cake possible.

 I hope you enjoy this Matcha Marble Pound Cake recipe as much as my family does!
-It also makes the most gorgeous edible gift if you are thinking to make someone smile today.
+It also makes the most gorgeous edible gift if you are thinking of making someone smile today.

 Wish to learn more about Japanese cooking?
 Sign up for our free newsletter to receive cooking tips & recipe updates!
 And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram.